leighsmith/otio-m3u8-adapter/README.md

 ### Build your package locally
-You might want to build your package locally to check that everything is behaving the way you intended.
+You might want to build the `otio_m3u8_adapter` package locally to check that everything is behaving the way you intended.
 To do so, simply run `python -m build` in the root of your repo.
 This will by default produce wheel and source packages in a "dist" folder.
 >**NOTE!** You might need to add the "build" package to your virtualenv (`pip install build`).